maymayy08/Migrating-Site-to-Bootstrap/README.md

 **Table of Contents**
 Home - Brief Summery how PiggyEats first started
 About - Intro
-Receipe - List of receipe cards
+Recipe - List of recipe cards
 Contact - A interactive contact form